 Verifying system flow rate for repeatable, consistent coating

 Consistency between runs of the robotic painting system is vital.
-Different paint colors have differing properties, like weight, therefore different pressures and flow rates are needed to achieve the same shape.
+Since different paint colors have differing properties (like weight), different pressures and flow rates are needed to achieve the same shape.
 Repeatability and consistency of the flow rate are critical to ensure an even coat in all colors.

-Alicat Scientific has products both for use in automated paint applications and as field tools when installing or trouble shooting an existing system.
+Alicat has products both for use in automated paint applications and as field tools when installing or troubleshooting an existing system.

-To further facilitate the use of these units as a replacement component, they may also be configured to provide a secondary parameter via an independent, digital or analog output signal.
+- These units may also be configured to provide a secondary parameter via an independent, digital, or analog output signal.